CrashKoeck/Kruiz-Control-Configurator/README.md

 # Kruiz Control Configurator

-<p align="center">Kruiz Control Configurator is a simple frontend for <a href="https://github.com/Kruiser8/Kruiz-Control" target="_blank">Kruiz Control</a> which allows easy setting and updating of settings files.</p>
+<p align="center">Kruiz Control Configurator is a simple frontend for <a href="https://github.com/Kruiser8/Kruiz-Control">Kruiz Control</a> which allows easy setting and updating of settings files.</p>

 <p align="center"><i><b>
   Crash on the interwebs<br>